Ali-Mayya/tasks_Fintech/README.md

 ---

 # Task 2: Database SQL-Python
 In this task, I utilized SQLite to organize the database for employee information.
 The choice of SQLite was driven by its simplicity, user-friendliness, and my prior experience with the technology.
-The database file was named "company_Insta_Perm.db," and it featured a single table called "employee."
+The database file was named "company_Insta_FineTech," and it featured a single table called "employee."

 ## Table Structure
 The "employee" table includes the following columns: